forestdb/forestdb.org/models/lxz-chinese-scope.md

 }
 ~~~~

-In addition, to address the Huang (1988)'s formal analysis on Mandarin, we consider an alternative utterance 'none', which is equivalent to the reading in *(4)* where none of the two rabbits had been fed.
-We also tested the role of the 'none' utternance in English model.
+In addition, to address Huang (1988)'s formal analysis on Mandarin, we consider an alternative utterance 'none', which is equivalent to the reading in *(4)* where none of the two rabbits had been fed.
+We also tested the role of the 'none' utterance in the English model.

 ~~~~
 var utterancePrior = function() {